Infrared heaters are designed to provide warmth and comfort for commercial, industrial, and some approved residential applications.

 - The reflector is in good condition and free of dust and debris.
 Clean outside surface with a damp cloth, if needed.
 Reflector must be properly resting on mounting brackets and not the tube itself.

 - The gas line has no gas leaks.
-Check gas connection and verify proper inlet pressures are satisfied; refer to the manufacturer’s Installation, Operation and Service manual.
+Check gas connection and verify proper inlet pressures are satisfied; refer to the manufacturer’s Installation, Operation, and Maintenance manual.

 - Combustion chamber and burner observation windows are clean and free of cracks or holes.